MrCloud-10/YedekParcaApp/README.md

 This modul almost ended but it has a few shortcomings.

 5- app/dashboard
-This modul is for listing product.
+This modul is for listing product and using to add products to basket.

 6- Shortcomings
-In validation, the password dont has char validate.
-In dashboard, adding from dash to basket not ended.
-In dashboard, will build basket.
+It can be improved that searching by brand or br model.
+There can build better UI with css.

 # Yedekparcauyg